LISTEN TO AUDIO OF THIS CONTENT

 Other Related Elements and Factors

-There are other aspects of calculating BAC, which are not factored into our calculations. these include age, tolerance and physical fitness.
-These variabilities could produce a small fraction of error in the final BAC calculations.
+There are other aspects; age, tolerance and physical fitness.
+These variabilities could produce a small fraction of error in the final answer.
 Here is how they might affect the outcome of our formulation.

 Age: Younger people have a higher proportion of body water as a fraction of their total weight, and older people have less.
 So, a younger person may potentially have a lower BAC than an older person.